biancaferreiralp/file-uploader/README.md

 To install and run the application, the following steps are necessary:

+- Access the repo folder
+- `git init` (if you've downloaded as zip)
 - `bundle install`
 - `yarn install`
 - `rails db:create db:migrate`